MASQ-Project/Node/README.md

 the 0.4.x series of releases, we're constraining them to a single-file sequence of Nodes, with each one (except the ends) intimately acquainted with exactly two others: one in front and one behind.
 Nodes are added to the sequence in the order they contact the bootstrap Node.
 This keeps the situation nice and deterministic for testing.
-_Decentralization_ requires a minimum of three "hops" and six nodes in your neighborhood before you can consume.
+_Decentralization_ will require a minimum of three "hops" per route and six nodes in your neighborhood before you can consume securely.
-This configuration of six nodes ensures that not one single node contains the entire network topology.
+This configuration of six nodes ensures that not one single node contains the entire network topology, and the three-hop minimum ensures that for any CORES package, not one single node will know the IP address of both the originating Node and the exit Node.

+__HOWEVER__ The current version of SubstratumNode is configured with only a two-hop minimum.
+This gives the team more flexibility in testing the SubstratumNetwork, but it means that the current version does not meet the minimum security requirements described above.

 #### Terminating a SubstratumNode (Zero-Hop or Decentralized)